Effect of shape anisotropy on percolation of aligned and overlapping objects on lattices: RESULTS AND DISCUSSION

-The value of $B_c$ here may be taken as that for systems of aligned squares or rectangles in the continuum $B_{c}=4.3953711(5)$ \cite{koza}.

-Several interesting inferences can be made from Eq.~\ref{eq3}.
-Unlike the continuum case, the CCVF depends on the aspect ratio of the rectangles.
-Now consider the case in which we take $k_1$ to be very large for a fixed finite value of $k_2$.
+Several interesting inferences can be made from Equation~(\ref{eq3}).
+Consider the case in which we take $k_1$ to be very large for a fixed finite value of $k_2$.
 In the limit of $k_1 \rightarrow \infty$, the expression for CCVF becomes,

-This implies that for rectangles with finite width and length tending to infinity, the percolation threshold is finite and depends on the width of the rectangles.
-Moreover, unlike squares whose infinite limit gives us the continuum percolation problem, there seems to be no continuum problem corresponding to the case of rectangles with infinite length and finite width.

-Eq.~\ref{eq3} gives how the percolation threshold approaches the limiting values given in Eq.~\ref{eq5} as we increase $k_1$.
-We can easily verify that for $k_2 = 1$, $\phi_c^{k_1,k_2}$ is a decreasing function of $k_1$ whereas for $k_2 > 2$, $\phi_c^{k_1,k_2}$ is increasing in $k_1$.
+Equation~(\ref{eq3}) gives how the percolation threshold approaches the limiting value in Equation.~(\ref{eq5}) as we increase $k_1$.
+We can easily see that for $k_2 = 1$, $\phi_c^{k_1,k_2}$ is a decreasing function of $k_1$ whereas for $k_2 > 2$, $\phi_c^{k_1,k_2}$ is increasing in $k_1$.
 Now for $k_2 = 2$, $\phi_c^{k_1,k_2}$ is independent of $k_1$, indicating that for overlapping and aligned rectangles of width two on a square lattice, the percolation threshold is independent of its length!

+Equation (\ref{eq5}) implies that for rectangles with finite width and length tending to infinity, the percolation threshold is finite and depends on the width of the rectangles.
+Moreover, unlike squares whose infinite limit gives us the continuum percolation problem of squares, there seems to be no continuum problem corresponding to the case of rectangles with infinite length and finite width.
+This is true as long as we consider the case $k_1\rightarrow \infty$ keeping $k_2$ a constant.
+We will discuss the transition to the continuum picture in more detail in section \ref{subsubsec4}.

+It is interesting to note that for the particular case of aligned overlapping sticks ($k_2 = 1$), the dependence of percolation threshold on stick length $k_1$ is given by $\phi_{c}~\sim 1~-~\exp\left(-B_c \dfrac{k_1}{3\left(2k_1+1\right)~-~5}\right)$.
+We may compare and contrast this with the case of non-overlapping stick percolation.
+The latter system is often predicted to have a power-law dependence of the percolation threshold on stick length $\phi_{c} \sim 1/k_1^{\alpha}$ \cite{becklehimer, tarasevich1} or an exponentially decreasing dependence \cite{cornette1}.

 We can easily see that similar results will hold for extended shapes in other types of lattices and dimensions.
-For e.g., consider the problem of overlapping and aligned cuboids on a cubic lattice.
+For example, consider the problem of overlapping and aligned cuboids on a cubic lattice.
 If the side lengths of the cuboids are denoted by $k_1$, $k_2$ and $k_3$, then CCVF is given by,

 where $V_{ex}^{k_1,k_2,k_3}$ is,